willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 ## Video Datasets {#sec:background:datasets}

-In [@sec:background:understanding] the surveyed papers frequently make use of datasets, rather than explaining them as they are referenced they are instead described and consolidated in this section.
+In [@sec:background:visualisation] the surveyed papers frequently make use of datasets, rather than explaining them as they are referenced they are instead described and consolidated in this section.